 Joomla 3. current staging with testing sample data.

-Backend: Go to Content
+Backend: Go to Content > Options > Permissions.

-Disallow anything for groups Author
+Disallow anything for groups Author, Editor, Publisher.

-Create a new user in group Administrator
+Create a new user in group Administrator only.

 Open front-end and try to edit an article there => Success.

-Backend: Add second group to user above: Editor
+Backend: Add second group to user above: Editor.

 Open front-end and try to edit an article there => Not allowed.